 Mountain Lion Trail is a 6.8 mile heavily trafficked loop trail located near Golden, CO that features a river and is rated as moderate.
-The trail is primarily used for hiking, horses, mountain biking, and snowshoeing and is accessible from June until October.
+The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 At the trail head parking lot, there is an outhouse and trash bins.
 You'll need a day pass for the park.